Achievable logoAchievable logo

 Transferring ownership

-The right to transfer ownership, which is one of several rights provided to common stockholders, simply means stockholders can freely sell their shares whenever they want.
-Some securities aren’t easy to liquidate (sell), but common stock typically isn’t one of them.
-There are exceptions, including lesser-known or generally unwanted stock that trades in the OTC markets (discussed later).
-Most of the time, it just takes a few clicks online or a simple call to your broker to cash in stock.
+The right to transfer ownership means stockholders can sell their shares whenever they want.
+Some securities are difficult to liquidate (sell), but common stock typically isn’t.
+One exception is lesser-known or generally unwanted stock that trades in the OTC markets (discussed later).
+Most of the time, selling stock is as simple as placing an online order or calling your broker.

 Definitions